 - Repurpose your content to leverage the power and reach of different media formats.

-- Share your comments and posts online with others,
+- Share your posts online,

 - Run contests, offer discounts or downloads for likes/shares,

-- Add user generated content, feeds, etc.
+- Accept user generated content, feeds, etc.

 - Legal Pages